Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Definitions and main results

 For every $y\in \mathbb{R}/P$, the level set $\Phi^{-1}(y)$ of $\Phi:M \rightarrow \mathbb{R}/P$ is compact, and has finitely many non-free orbits.
 The unordered list of isotropy representations of the non-free orbits in the level set is called the \textbf{isotropy data} of the level set.

-In Section \ref{section_circle_valued}, we prove the following fiber connectivity lemma: \begin{lemma} Let $(M, \omega)$ be a compact connected symplectic manifold, equipped with a symplectic non-Hamiltonian $S^1$ action with a discrete group of periods $P$, and let $\Phi:M \rightarrow \mathbb{R}/P$ be a circle-valued Hamiltonian for the action.
-Then the level sets of $\Phi$ are connected. \end{lemma} We emphasise that Lemma \ref{fiber_connectivity_of_circle_actions} serves as our main motivation for using $\mathbb{R}/P$-valued Hamiltonians throughout the paper, instead of the usual $\mathbb{R}/\mathbb{Z}$-valued Hamiltonians used by most other authors.
-Furthermore, we note that Lemma \ref{fiber_connectivity_of_circle_actions} does not make any assumption on the dimension of the manifold.
+In Section~\ref{section_circle_valued}, we prove the following fiber connectivity lemma: \begin{lemma} Let $(M, \omega)$ be a compact connected symplectic manifold, equipped with a symplectic non-Hamiltonian $S^1$ action with a discrete group of periods $P$, and let $\Phi:M \rightarrow \mathbb{R}/P$ be a circle-valued Hamiltonian for the action.
+Then the level sets of $\Phi$ are connected. \end{lemma} We emphasize that Lemma~\ref{fiber_connectivity_of_circle_actions} serves as our main motivation for using $\mathbb{R}/P$-valued Hamiltonians throughout the paper, instead of the usual $\mathbb{R}/\mathbb{Z}$-valued Hamiltonians used by most other authors.
+Furthermore, we note that Lemma~\ref{fiber_connectivity_of_circle_actions} does not make any assumption on the dimension of the manifold.
 This lemma generalizes the connectivity part of Atiyah-Guillemin-Sternberg's convexity theorem, to circle-valued Hamiltonians.
-See also \cite{giacobbe}, which generalizes the convexity part of their theorem.
+See also~\cite{benoist} and~\cite{giacobbe} for similar generalizations.

-It follows by Lemma \ref{fiber_connectivity_of_circle_actions} that the reduced space at $y$ is homeomorphic to a compact connected oriented surface of some genus $g$.
-In fact, $\Phi^{-1}(y)~\rightarrow~\Phi^{-1}(y)/S^1$ is a Seifert fibration with Seifert invariant $\{g;(1,b),(n_1, a_1),...,(n_k, a_k)\}$, where each isotropy representation is given by the coprime residue class $(n_j, a_j)$, and $b$ is some integer.
+It follows by Lemma~\ref{fiber_connectivity_of_circle_actions} that the reduced space at $y$ is homeomorphic to a compact connected oriented surface of some genus $g$.
+In fact, $\Phi^{-1}(y)~\rightarrow~\Phi^{-1}(y)/S^1$ is a Seifert fibration with Seifert invariant $\{g;(1,b),(n_1, a_1),\dots,(n_k, a_k)\}$, where each isotropy representation is given by the coprime residue class $(n_j, a_j)$, and $b$ is some integer.
 The Seifert Euler number of the fibration is given by

-See also \eqref{seifert_euler_equation}.
-By Lemma \ref{duistermaat_heckman_constant} below, $e$ is always integer, and thus the sum $\sum_{j=1}^k -\frac{a_j}{n_j}$ is always an integer.
-See \cite[Corollary 1.6]{seifert_fibrations} for our notation of Seifert invariants.
+See also~\eqref{seifert_euler_equation}.
+By Lemma~\ref{duistermaat_heckman_constant} below, $e$ is always integer, and thus the sum $\sum_{j=1}^k -\frac{a_j}{n_j}$ is always an integer.
+See~\cite[Corollary 1.6]{seifert_fibrations} for our notation of Seifert invariants.